 We use the year ending December 31 as our taxable year and the accrual method of accounting for U.S. federal income tax purposes.
 Each unitholder will be required to include in tax return his or her share of our income, gain, loss and deduction for each taxable year ending within or with his or her taxable year.
-In addition, a unitholder who has a taxable year ending on a date other than December 31 and who disposes of all of his or her common units following the close of our taxable year but before the close of his or her taxable year must include his or her share of our income, gain, loss and deduction in income for his or her taxable year, with the result that the unitholder will be required to include in income for his or her taxable year, so four income, gain, loss and deduction.
+In addition, a unitholder who has a taxable year ending on a date other than December 31 and who disposes of all of his or her common units following the close of our taxable year but before the close of his or her taxable year must include his or her share of our income, gain, loss and deduction in income for his or her taxable year, with the result that the unitholder will be required to include in income for his or her taxable year his or her share of more than twelve months of our income, gain, loss and deduction.
 Please read "-Disposition of Common Units-Allocations Between Transferors and Transferees."